GlitchOo/gs_gizmo/README.md

 You can override the config via the export
 - EnableCam: Enable/Disable camera mode
-- MaxDistance: Override the MaxDistance
+- MaxDistance: Override the MaxDistance for the gizmo (set to false for no limit)
+- MaxCamDistance:  Override the MaxCamDistance for "camera mode"
 - MinY: Override the MinY (Camera Mode)
 - MaxY: Override the MaxY (Camera Mode)
 - MovementSpeed: Override movement speed (Camera Mode)